bagisto/bagisto-docs/security_practice.md

   [(Use password generator)](https://passwordsgenerator.net/){: target="\_blank" .link-color}.

-- Limit access to the bagisto admin by updating the whitelist with the ip address of each computer that is authorized to use the admin.
+- Limit access to the bagisto admin by updating the whitelist with the IP address of each computer that is authorized to use the admin.

 ### Allow admin access to certain IPs